-All pre-built automation for Assistant should be published as a NuGet package in UiPath Studio.
-It is because UiPath Assistant can consume only a NuGet package.
+All ready-to-go automations for Assistant should be published as a NuGet package in UiPath Studio, as UiPath Assistant can consume only NuGet packages.

 The NuGet package should contain the following metadata:

-- Tags: These are the relevant labels indicating the component’s category/functionality
+- Tags: These are the relevant labels indicating the automation’s category/functionality.

-- License URL: Please specify the license URL based on the type of license you selected for your component
+- License URL: Specify the license URL based on the type of license you selected for your automation.

 - The NuGet Version Starts from 0.0.
 Every change made before publishing increases its "decimal" index.
 For example, when we publish the first or a new version of NuGet, we consider it a MAJOR update, so it becomes 1.0.